 - 1. If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
 Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the examinations already passed: - b. the number of times that it is still possible to sit for examinations under the conditions of the old programme; - c. a provision specifying the period of validity of the transitional regulations. - 3.
 If a compulsory subject is removed from the study programme, the subject will be taught for one more time after announcing that the subject will be removed, unless there are alternative classes obviously.
 Four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
-Notwithstanding the provisions of art.
-5.1, a student who has been registered for the first time in the Bachelor of Science programme "Technische Bestuurskunde" issued by the institute TU Delft before 1 September 2006 and who has not yet completed the entire bachelor programme, can apply for a concession with the Degree Programme Director or the board of examiners.
-They can grant a concession to attend parts of the Master's programme as Pre-master students in case they fulfil each of the following rules: - obtained first year TB diploma (TB propedeuse) - finished 75% of 2nd and 3rd TB bachelor year (90 EC) - passed module Functioneel Ontwerpen (spm3120) (an exception is made for the cohort 2005 of the 'Technische Bestuurskunde BSc, as this module is not part of their programme) - Notwithstanding the provisions of art.
-5.1, a student who has been registered for the first time in the Bachelor of Science programme "Technische Bestuurskunde" issued by the institute TU Delft on or after 1 September 2006 and who has not yet completed his or her entire bachelor programme, can apply for a concession with the Degree Programme Director or the board of examiners.
-They can grant a concession to attend parts of the Master's programme as Pre-master students until 1 September 2010 in case they fulfil each of the following rules:
+For one additional subsequent academic year, students who were registered as Pre-Master's students on 31 August 2012, will have the opportunity to undertake Master's subjects.
+After 1 September 2013, students must have passed the Bachelor's degree, on which his/her admission was based, and/or completed the transition programme that he/she had to complete in addition to the Master's degree course, prior to studying further on this degree programme.